vinicius5581/vinicius5581.github.io/RESUME.md

 # Vinícius Santana
-### Front End Engineer
+### Software Engineer - Frontend

-I am a San Francisco based frontend engineer fiercely passionate about the user experience and interaction of products.
+I am a San Francisco based software engineer focused on frontend and fiercely passionate about the user experience and interaction of products.
 I am driven by the unrelenting pursuit of quality and satisfaction.
-I am authorized to work in the US for any employer.

 ## WORK EXPERIENCE:
 ---

-### inter | ana - Redwood City, CA-December 2017 to Present
+### inter | ana - Redwood City, CA-December 2017 to August 2018
-#### Front End Developer
+#### Frontend Engineer

+###### About the company:
+Interana is a platform that deliveries fast data analytics.
+I've worked directly with the product, developing new features and fixing bugs.

+###### Responsibilities:
+• Webapp
+• Slack bot

+###### Skills & Tools:
+• React
+• Jest
+•D3
+• Custom state management
+• Agile / jira

 ### datacoral inc. - San Francisco, CA-February 2017 to October 2017
-#### Front End Developer
+#### Frontend Developer

 ###### About the company:
 datacoral is an Amazon native, serverless data platform that runs securely in your own amazon account.